boy12371/os/README.md

 ### Azure

-You can get SveilOS in the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/rancher.rancheros), currently only the `rancher` user can be logged in through SSH keys.
+You can get SveilOS in the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/rancher.rancheros), currently only the `sveil` user can be logged in through SSH keys.

 ## Documentation for SveilOS

 Please refer to our [SveilOS Documentation](https://rancher.com/docs/os/v1.x/en/) website to read all about SveilOS.
 It has detailed information on how SveilOS works, getting-started and other details.

 ## Support, Discussion, and Community
-If you need any help with SveilOS or Rancher, please join us at either our [Rancher forums](http://forums.rancher.com) or [#rancher IRC channel](http://webchat.freenode.net/?channels=rancher) where most of our team hangs out at.
+If you need any help with SveilOS or Rancher, please join us at either our [Rancher forums](http://forums.rancher.com) or [#sveil IRC channel](http://webchat.freenode.net/?channels=sveil) where most of our team hangs out at.

-For security issues, please email security@rancher.com instead of posting a public issue in GitHub.
+For security issues, please email security@sveil.com instead of posting a public issue in GitHub.
 You may (but are not required to) use the GPG key located on [Keybase](https://keybase.io/rancher).

-Please submit any **SveilOS** bugs, issues, and feature requests to [rancher/os](//github.com/rancher/os/issues).
+Please submit any **SveilOS** bugs, issues, and feature requests to [sveil/os](//github.com/sveil/os/issues).

 Please submit any **Rancher** bugs, issues, and feature requests to [rancher/rancher](//github.com/rancher/rancher/issues).